 - Installation and Removal Requirements

 - Required Force Load on the Ring

-Retaining rings can range in sizes from 1mm to 1m in diameters.
-Differents combinations of sizes, shapes, styles, and materials result in designs that work in a variety of industries and applications.
+Retaining rings can range in size from 1mm to 1m in diameter.
+Different combinations of sizes, shapes, styles, and materials result in designs that work in a variety of industries and applications.

 For example, a standard automobile may have more than 50 retaining rings in the system, including the powertrain, steering, and passenger protection.

 Retaining rings are also used in many other applications, such as fitness types of equipment, wind turbine, bearing retentions, bicycles, doorknobs, gas pumps, office types of equipment, and many others.